NxPKG/khulnasoft-docs/content/support/SSL TLS/Client Certificates/How to label Client Certificates.md

 Those additional info will be included in the Certificate Subject, allowing you to easily identify which certificate belongs to which client, and making it easy to, for example, revoke a specific certificate, if and when needed.

-Here's an example on how it will look (with Country, Organization Name, and Organizational Unit Name) in Cloudflare Dashboard:
+Here's an example on how it will look (with Country, Organization Name, and Organizational Unit Name) in Khulnasoft Dashboard:

 ![](/images/support/chrome_mQRJVOpkTQ.png)